 NOT GIVEN if there is no information on this

-14 The Segway’s framework consists of a platform and a post with handles
+14 The Segway’s frame consists of a platform and a post with handles

 15 The driver can alter the direction of the Segway by leaning to the left or right

-16 The Segway was primarily designed for student to make their travel much more comfortable
+16 The Segway was primarily designed for students to make their travel much more comfortable

 Choose the correct letter, А , В, C or D.